Your Professional High Frequency PCB Manufacturer in China

 # 3 – Layout – Break Your Board into Logical Chunks

 Along with planning your high-speed device design requirements and layer assignments, you also need to decide how your PCB will be organized.

-Remember we said above that high frequency devices are a set of subcircuits?
+Remember we said above that high-frequency device are a set of subcircuits?
 You need to decide how these subcircuits will be located on the common board.